Floorp-Projects/Floorp/intl/docs/locale_startup.rst

 and language negotiation.

-The initial request comes from the XPCLocale which is initializing the first JS context and needs to know what locale the JS context should use as the default.
+The initial request comes from the XPCLocale which is initializing the first JS context and needs to know which locale the JS context should use as the default.

-At that moment :js:`LocaleService` fetches the list of available locales using packaged locales which are retrieved via :js:`multilocale.txt` file in the toolkit's package.
+At that moment :js:`LocaleService` fetches the list of available locales, using packaged locales which are retrieved via :js:`multilocale.txt` file in the toolkit's package.
 This gives LocaleService information about which locales are initially available.